jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-02-new-lines/draft/chapter-04.md

 "Can we talk?
 After class?"

-Her heart was doing that arhythmic thing again.
+Her whole body pulsed.
 "Sure."

 "Great.
 Good."
 He hesitated, like he wanted to say more, then nodded and went back to his seat.

 The class lasted approximately seventeen years.
 Every time Sophia glanced over, Ethan was either staring at his textbook with intense focus or looking at her.
 They made eye contact three times.
 Each time felt like touching a live wire.

-When the bell finally rang, Sophia gathered her stuff with hands that shook slightly.
+When the bell finally rang, Sophia gathered her stuff.
+Her fingers wouldn't cooperate with the zipper on her bag.
 Ethan was waiting by the door, and they fell into step together heading toward the cafeteria.

 "So," he said once they were in the hallway.
 "About Saturday."